wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-configure-defender-office-365/includes/overview-preset-security-policies-message-overrides.md

 1. Select **Policies & rules**
 1. Then select **Threat policies**
    1. Enter the type of policies you want to view.
-For example, 3-anti-spam-preset-security-policies around this graphic.
-This will be fixed in markdown.

 ## Message overrides